 - only 1 in 5 of your employees think your pricing policy is effective at driving results

 - A lack of variation in pricing across SKUs is the no. 1 reason price rises programme fail

-Price governance is the catalyst, which brings a fair pricing policy and strategy to life: It refers to the rules of a fair pricing policy and the mechanisms that keep price policy execution moving forward in the same direction.
-Price governance includes all the key aspects of a fair pricing policy from: roles and responsibilities, decision-making authority, price setting processes, data IT processes, workflows, implementation, discount sign off procedures and much much more.
+Price governance is the catalyst, which brings a fair pricing policy and strategy to life.
+It talks about the rules of fair pricing policy and the mechanisms that keep price policy execution moving forward in the same direction.
+Price governance includes all the key aspects of a fair pricing policy from roles and responsibilities, decision-making authority, price setting processes, data IT processes, workflows, implementation, discount sign off procedures and much more.